troglobit/resume/resume.md

     Project lead and developer for the Sierra real-time operating sytem.
-    A minimalistic OS based on the RealFast HW microkernel wrapped with a small API to the hardware, coupled with an adaptation of NewLib to provide a limited C library.
+    A minimalistic OS based on the RealFast HW microkernel wrapped with a small API to the hardware, coupled with GCC and an adaptation of NewLib to provide a limited C library.
 Used in courses given at Mälardalen University, e.g. Sumo robots.

 2001
 :   *Ericsson Radio Systems AB, Nacka Strand — RTLinux Demo*

-    Investigation and demostration of how Linux and RTLinux can replace Enea OSE in Ericsson switches based on the GPB2, General Purpose Board 2.
+    Investigation and demonstration of how Linux, and RTLinux in particular, RTLinux can replace Enea OSE in Ericsson telephone switches based on the GPB2, General Purpose Board 2.

 2001
 :   *Applied Linux & Embedded Internet Show, 5th April, Kista — Presenter*